 The switching service is largely automated.
 The step-by-step process below details exactly what happens.

-When you apply to the new bank, it will undertake its normal account-opening procedures.
+When you apply to the new provider, it will undertake its normal account-opening procedures.

 Banks and building societies have to comply with strict money-laundering rules so, when you open an account, you'll be asked to provide two separate documents for proof of identity and proof of address.

-Once your new account has been opened, you will need to complete a 'Current Account Switch Agreement' form and a 'Current Account Closure Instruction' form, provided by your new bank or building society,
+You will then need to complete a 'Current Account Switch Agreement' form and a 'Current Account Closure Instruction' form, provided by your new bank or building society,

-You will be able to choose and agree a convenient switch date for you with the new bank or building society.
+You will be able to agree a convenient switch date for you with the new bank or building society.

 It can't be a Saturday, Sunday or bank holiday, and must be at least seven working days after your account has been opened.